RomadHolding/blockchain/README.md

 ### 3.4.
 Conclusions

 1. Purely speculative the Hashgraph Virtual-Voting should give the best speed.
-However it is '''patented''': "Because a distributed database system 100 is used, no leader is appointed among the compute devices … Specifically, none of the compute devices … are identified and/or selected as a leader to settle disputes between values stored in the distributed database instances … of the compute devices .
-Instead, using the event synchronization processes, the voting processes and/or methods described herein, the compute devices … can collectively converge on a value for a parameter." [https://www.swirlds.com/ip/]->[USPTO 9,529,923].
+However it is '''patented''' in USPTO 9,529,923 [30]: "Because a distributed database system 100 is used, no leader is appointed among the compute devices … Specifically, none of the compute devices … are identified and/or selected as a leader to settle disputes between values stored in the distributed database instances … of the compute devices .
+Instead, using the event synchronization processes, the voting processes and/or methods described herein, the compute devices … can collectively converge on a value for a parameter.".
 2. RBFT (or Plenum) may theoretically be used.
 Not the best peak performance, however looks solid.
 However the replica crashes are very often (up to 1/3 from the total quantity of the consensus nodes).
 PoR may actucally save us here.
 We will be disabling the crashing nodes.
 Plenum is implemented in Hyperleger Indy [https://github.com/hyperledger/indy-plenum/wiki].
 3. HoneyBadgerBFT - some academia publications.
 The interesting idea and the fault tolerance are big pluses.
 The sources are available.
 No public reviews.